ekta-jain-datafornix/DF-SDK-Guides/Android SDK/API SDK/MSV.md

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

-This Data-Fornix-Mobile API SDK provides a set of methods for Android applications to authenticate user, capture, save and retrieve data.
+This Data-Fornix-Mobile API SDK provides a set of methods (Use kotlin) for Android applications to authenticate user, capture, save and retrieve data.
-## Use kotlin

 #### You can achieve the functionality with easy integration of following steps:
 - In your project level `build.gradle` add this dependency: